MicrosoftDocs/SupportArticles-docs/support/windows/win32/ime-crash-processing-cross-thread-sent-message.md

 An application using an IME crashes under one of these conditions:

-- A UI thread calls the `TranslateMessage` function as a part of the message loop.
+- A user interface (UI) thread calls the `TranslateMessage` function as a part of the message loop.
 - Another thread sends a window message to a window owned by the UI thread.
 - The window procedure handling the window message sent by the other thread calls an `Imm*` function, such as `ImmSetOpenStatus`.